-- (1) Award types are as follows: SO: Time-Based Stock Options RSU: Time-Based Restricted Stock Units PSO: Performance-Based Stock Options PRSU: Performance-Based Restricted Stock Units - (2) Time-Based Stock Options
+Award types are as follows: SO: Time-Based Stock Options RSU: Time-Based Restricted Stock Units PSO: Performance-Based Stock Options PRSU: Performance-Based Restricted Stock Units

+(2) Time-Based Stock Options

-Grant Date Vesting Schedule 3/31/2014 Vest in four equal annual installments, the first of which vested on February 15 of the year following the grant.
-The last three 3/10/2015 installments of Mr. Hunt's time-based stock options granted on 3/2/2016 terminated immediately at the end of Mr. Hunt's active 3/2/2016 employment during 2017.
-12/17/2014 Vest in four equal annual installments, the first of which vested or will vest on August 15 of the year following the grant or, for Mr. 12/18/2015 Napierski's 50,000 stock options granted on 12/18/2015, September 8, 2016.
+Grant Date Vesting Schedule 3/10/2015 Vest in four equal annual installments, the first of which vested on February 15 of the year following the grant.
+3/2/2016 12/18/2015 Vest in four equal annual installments, the first of which vested or will vest on August 15 of the year following the grant or, for Mr. Napierski's award of 50,000 stock options, on September 8, 2016.